About this Collection

 If you can identify where birds are colliding most at your home, you can prioritize which windows to address first.
 However, it is best practice to make all of our glass windows bird-friendly to reduce collision risks as much as possible.

-Consider bird-friendly window treatment options, including (but not limited to):
+Consider bird-friendly window treatment options for the outside surface of glass, including (but not limited to):

 Window Decals: place decals on windows in patterns or shapes spaced 2-inch by 2-inch apart.